-Allyssa Seely began entered the world of triathlons through her collegiate club triathlon team, signed up for races to try something new.
-Before her diagnosis and eventual amputation, she was a nationally ranked triathlete.
-In 2010, Seely was diagnosed with Chiara II Malformation, basilar invagination, and Ehlers-Danlos Syndrome, impacting her brain, spine and connective tissues.
-Surgeries and complications led to an below the knee amputation of her left leg in 2013.
-While her place within the triathlon world shifted, Seely continued to compete and thrive.
-She went on to become a three-time ITU Paratriathlon World Champion (2015, 2016, 2018) and a 2016 Paralympic Gold Medalist, among her other accomplishments.
+Allyssa Seely entered the world of triathlons through her collegiate triathlon team.
+Before limb loss, she was a nationally ranked able-bodied triathlete.
+In 2010, Seely was diagnosed with Chiara II malformation and Ehlers-Danlos syndrome, which impacted her brain, spine, and connective tissues.
+Complications of these disorders eventually necessitated amputation of her left leg below the knee in 2013.
+When she was able to return to competition, Seely thrived as a paratriathlete.
+She went on to become a three-time ITU Paratriathlon World Champion (2015, 2016, 2018) and the 2016 Paralympic gold medalist.

-Seely spends time outside the course with her service dog Mowgli, who is by her side in both training and life adventures.
-Throughout all her competition travels, she began collecting postcards and mini silver spoons from each spot.
+Seely spends as much time as possible with her service dog, Mowgli.
+She also collects postcards and miniature silver spoons from each stop on her competition itinerary.
 In 2019 Seely was awarded with an ESPY for Best Female Athlete with a Disability.

 In their own words:

 “If you have a dream and a desire to do it, you’ll find a way to make it happen.”

 “I really fell in love with the sport, the culture, the community.
 I stuck around for a lot longer than I anticipated!”